AdaCore/gnatstudio/docs/users_guide/editing.rst

 * :program:`vim`

-  `Vim` is a vi-like editor that provides a number of enhancements, for example, syntax highlighting for all languages supported by GPS.
+  `Vim` is a vi-like editor that provides a number of enhancements, for example, syntax highlighting for all languages supported by GNAT Studio.
   Selecting this external editor starts an :program:`xterm` (or command window, depending on your system) with a running :program:`vim` process editing the file.

-  One limitation of this editor is that if GPS needs to open the same file a second time, it opens a new editor instead of reusing the existing one.
+  One limitation of this editor is that if GNAT Studio needs to open the same file a second time, it opens a new editor instead of reusing the existing one.

   To enable this capability, the :program:`xterm` executable must be found in the PATH and thus this is not supported on Windows systems.
 On